 - Install a newer or older version of an APK

-If you don’t get Facebook Messenger Chat bubbles with incoming messages, make sure to:
+If you don’t get Facebook Messenger Chat heads with incoming messages, make sure to:

-- Enable Messenger bubbles in the Messenger app.
+- Enable the Messenger bubble (Chat heads) in the Messenger app.

 - Allow Bubbles in Notification settings.